NBFC Full Form

 - RBI shall grant NBFC License in a CoR (certificate of registration) if the applicant company is fulfilling the requirements laid down u/s 45-IA.

-Q. What are the documents required for applying for NBFC license?
+Q. What are the documents required for applying for an NBFC license?

 - Certificate of Company’s Incorporation